 Epidural anesthesia — another type of pain relief your child may receive after surgery — is a way for doctors to put the pain medication close to the body part that hurts.
 It helps ease moderate to severe pain.
 If you have any questions, feel free to ask your child's doctor or nurse.
 The more you understand about how your child's pain medication works, the better able you'll be to help your child cope.

 The epidural catheter is a tiny tube placed under the skin near the nerves that help the body feel and control pain.
 Your child will then receive pain medication through the epidural catheter.

-The anesthesiologist will place the epidural catheter while your child is asleep in the operating room.
+The anesthesiologist may place the epidural catheter while your child is asleep or sedated in the operating room.
 Your child won't feel the epidural catheter while it's in place or when it's removed.

 Anesthesiologists usually give two types of medicines through the epidural: an opioid — also called a narcotic — and a local anesthetic.
 These medications will decrease the amount of pain your child feels.